 When creating a new map using the RTS Engine menu, this component is attached to an object called ‘TerrainManager’.

-- Terrain Layer Mask: Specify here the layers that the terrain tiles have.
+- Ground Terrain Mask: Specify here the layers that the terrain tiles have.
 It’s recommended to have one layer for all these tiles to avoid any confusion but having multiple layers is also possible.
-Just make sure that no other type of object in the map have this layer as well.
+Just make sure that no other type of object in the map has this layer as well.

 Baking the navigation mesh:

-When switching to the Object tab, the main terrain object/tiles must be set to “Walkable” and the “Air Terrain” navigation area must be set to “Flyable”.
+When switching to the Object tab, the ground terrain object/tiles must be set to “Walkable”.

 In the Bake tab, you have a couple of settings to customize the behavior of agents inside the navigation mesh (how you want to go up on hills for example).
 For more information on this, please check out this page.

 Each time you make changes to the map’s terrain, open the “Navigation” menu and bake the terrain again.
-Make sure that you hide every object in the scene that has a “Nav Mesh Obstacle” component (including resources, default map buildings, etc…) when baking the navmesh to get the most accurate result and then reactivate the nav mesh obstacle objects afterwards.
+Make sure that you hide every object in the scene that has a “Nav Mesh Obstacle” component (including resources, default map buildings, etc…) when baking the navmesh to get the most accurate result and then reactivate them again after the baking is done.